schibsted/ai-academy/lessons/w7 - Random forests.md

 Your tasks are to improve upon this implementation in the following ways:
 1. Improve the data preprocessing and feature engineering: Using the techniques you learned in this week's video and previous lessons, select the most relevant attributes and, through cleaning and modification
    (where necessary and useful) try to improve model performance.
+   Some common feature engineering steps are
+   - Checking for empty (NaN) values
+   - Handling outliers: through deletion, log-transforming etc..
+   - One-hot-encoding or dummy values for categorical variables.
+   - Removing entirely unnecessary/correlated attributes
+   - Transforming datetime values to something more meaningful

+   Feature engineering in general is very dependent on the data you are working with and the algorithm you want to prepare it for.
+   If you are unsure whether you need to prepare your data in some way, you can always train a baseline with raw data first and then change your training for better performance data for subsequent runs.
 2. Optimise the decision tree model: Currently the tree only uses a single rule and already achieves nearly 70% accuracy in the test data and close to this in the validation/competition data.
    How much can you improve this through tweaking the tree parameters - or using a random forest classifier instead?
 3. (Optional) Create an XGBoost classifier: Jeremey mentions XGBoost only briefly, but in many instances where tabular data is involved, XGBoost models outperform simple decision tree/random forests.
 They are also